Characters & Activists¶

 - Unique backstory

-- Traits (see below)
+- 3-5 traits (see below)

-- Starting follower count
+- Starting follower count (affected by traits)

-- Base authority score
+- Base authority score (affected by traits)

 When to Recruit¶